 St. Teresa of Ávila was a sixteenth-century Carmelite nun who lived during the Spanish Inquisition and wrote The Interior Castle as a guide for spiritual growth.
 She wrote it, not because she wanted to, or thought she had the skills, […]Read More about The Interior Castle

 C.S.
 Lewis, Chair of Medieval and Renaissance Literature at Cambridge University and acclaimed writer, was one of the intellectual giants of the twentieth century—a rare genius who was not only an acknowledged master of Christian apologetics but the possessor of […]Read More about The Great Divorce

 One of Betty W. Skinner’s encouragers in her intense desire to be present to God in nature was Henry David Thoreau, an American philosopher, naturalist, and essayist.
 He, too, rejected society’s norms and turned to nature to try to find […]Read More about Walking, by Henri David Thoreau

 There have been ninety editions of this charming little book written over 600 years.
 The Little Flowers of St. Francis of Assisi is a collection of legends of the most beloved figure of the Middle Ages.
 In the 13th century, […]Read More about The Little Flowers of St. Francis of Assisi

-“Show me Your way, O Lord!”
-The Psalmist’s cry echoes through every generation and the heart of every seeker of the Truth Who is at the heart of all things.
-Show Me The Way is an anthology of some of […]Read More about Show Me The Way
+Show me Your ways, O Lord.
+Teach me Your paths.The Psalmist’s cry echoes through every generation and the heart of every seeker of the Truth Who is at the heart of all things.
+Show Me The Way, a forty-day Lenten […]Read More about Show Me The Way